-Prereg.
-Shorthand I, II, III.
+Prereq.
+Shorthand I. II.
+III.
+IV.

 A continuing development of high speed in specialized areas through the use of shortcuts and high frequency brief forms and derivatives.
-Students will be given a wide variety of dictation in his specialized area with emphasis on individual speed development.
+Students will be given a wide variety of dictation with emphasis on individual speed development.